d3ska/d3ska.github.io/_posts/2022-10-24-inversion-of-control-and-the-dependency-injection.md

 Inversion of Control is a principle in software engineering that transfers the control of objects or portions of a program to a container or framework.
 This gives a few advantages such as:

-* decoupling between 'WHAT' and 'HOW' something is achieved
+* Decoupling Between 'WHAT' and 'HOW' Something Is Achieved
-* possibility of configuring our dependencies
+* Possibility of Configuring our Dependencies
-* easier testing
+* Easier Testing
+* Separation of Concerns
-* greater modularity of a program
+* Greater Modularity of a Program

 IoC can be achieved in a few ways, so actually IoC is a concept that is implemented by mechanisms such as Strategy design pattern, Factory pattern, Service Locator pattern, and finally Dependency Injection (DI).